Collaboration Provides Retailers With Increased Security for Mobile Payments and Addresses Credit Card Fraud Deadline

 Intel (NASDAQ: INTC) is a world leader in computing innovation.
 The company designs and builds the essential technologies that serve as the foundation for the world's computing devices.
 As a leader in corporate responsibility and sustainability, Intel also manufactures the world's first commercially available "conflict-free" microprocessors.
 Additional information about Intel is available at newsroom.intel.com and blogs.intel.com and about Intel's conflict-free efforts at conflictfree.intel.com.

-Intel and the Intel logo are trademarks of Intel Corporation in the United States and other countries.
+Intel, the Intel logo and Intel Atom may be registered trademarks or trademarks of Intel Corporation in the United States and some other countries.

 *Other names and brands may be claimed as the property of others.